 How we communicate is often culturally led.
 Understanding the generational and social context when growing up helps to promote insight into what partners bring to the relationship both positively and negatively.
 Each partner becomes the best teacher within the growth journey.

-Issues such as neurodivergence and illness can impact on communication further.
-Therapy can support new understanding and growth around these areas.
+Illness and neurodivergence can impact communication within the system.
+Therapy can support new understanding and growth around this to bring connection and understanding.

 Oftentimes couples form blaming and unhelpful patterns around communication.
-For effective communication we need learn how to self-regulate.
-This is another area where couples therapy can help by using neuroeducation to help each partner to learn how to self-regulate.
-Additionally, they may learn how to better help regulate each other.
+For effective communication we need to learn how to self-regulate.
+This is another area where couples therapy can help by introducing neuroeducation to help each partner to learn how to self-regulate and regulate each other.
 With these new understandings and skills, they can communicate in a way whereby they feel heard and seen, and recognise and express when they are feeling triggered by the other.
 Therapy works to facilitate a deeper understanding of how early patterns of relating can template how each partner responds, and gets triggered by the other reciprocally within their relationship.

 Coming to couples therapy is courageous.
 It often starts a new dance which values and recognises the transformative power of how shared vulnerability creates connection.
-Intimacy becomes deepened and reinforced through such honesty and openess.
+Intimacy becomes deepened and reinforced through such honesty, validation, and openness.

 Developments in Couples Work and CAT